brimdata/zed/docs/language/overview.md

 ```
 name=type
 ```
-and create a binding between the indicated string `name` and the specified `type`.
+and create a binding between the indicated string `name` and the specified type.
 For example,
 ```
 type socket {addr:ip,port:port=uint16}